Represent your School at our Annual Legal Debating Competition

 The competition is open to all fourth, fifth and sixth year secondary school students.

 To partake in the Legal Debating Competition, you will need to submit a general essay

 on the motion;

-• Essays should be submitted no later than 5pm on Friday 31st of January 2020.
+- Essays should be submitted no later than 5pm on 3rd March 2023.

-• Successful teams will be at this time be assigned to either the proposition or opposition
+- Successful teams will be at this time be assigned to either the proposition or opposition of the motion.

 - Each team will comprise 4 students.

 - The teams will consist of 4 students where each student will speak for between 3 - 5 minutes to a maximum of 15 minutes per team.

 - There will be a knock from the time-keeper at the end of 1 minute and the end of 4 minutes so students can keep track of timing, followed by a double-knock at 5 minutes.

 - Students will be penalised in points for continuing after 5 minutes.